Mehdi Goudarzi

-Mehdi Goudarzi (مهدی گودرزی, born 9 December 2003) is an Iranian footballer who plays as a midfielder for Iranian club Kheybar Khorramabad in the Persian Gulf Pro League.
+Mehdi Goudarzi (مهدی گودرزی, born 9 December 2003) is an Iranian footballer who plays as a midfielder for Iranian club Gol Gohar in the Persian Gulf Pro League.

 Club career

 Early career

 Goudarzi started his career as a youth player at KIA and then transferred to Saipa.
 In 2022, he signed for Iranian side Zob Ahan.

 Havadar

 He joined Havadar in September 2023.
 He made his debut on 28 October 2023 in the 8th match of the 2023–24 Persian Gulf Pro League season against Gol Gohar while he substituted in for Mohammad Chaharmahali.

+Personal life

+On 16 January 2026, just before their match against South Korea in the 2026 AFC U-23 Asian Cup, Goudarzi, along with his entire team, refused to sing "Mehr-e Khavaran", the national anthem of the Islamic Republic of Iran, in solidarity with the 2025–2026 Iranian protests.